Welcome

 Adrenal Rush

 Effect: You tap into unnatural strength at your most dire moments.
-When you enter critical, immediately take any single action.
+Once per round while Critical, immediately take any single action.
 This action does not provoke Death Saves.
 Additionally, you don't provoke Death Saves when taking self-inflicted damage (e.g. Rage).
 While in critical, if you critically succeed any check, you stabilize at 1 HP.

 Pounce